Arborist chip mulch is our favorite!

-As an arborist goes from job to job during a day, s/he may fill a truck with trimmings from a sheared laurel hedge, thick branches from a cedar tree and viable bits of fruit from a holly tree.
+So, as an arborist goes from job to job during a day, s/he may fill a truck with trimmings from a sheared laurel hedge, thick branches from a cedar tree and viable bits of fruit from a holly tree.
 Some of the material may come from healthy plants; some may come from diseased plants.
 Like anything you bring into your garden, chips are a mixed bag.

 Arborist chip material, which is a by-product of tree work, includes all parts of a tree.
 (Well, maybe not a lot of roots, but all parts of the top growth.)
-And, the chunks are in variable sizes.
+And the chunks are in variable sizes.
 So they can create a nice thick layer over beds.
 That means they can protect plant roots from weather extremes.
 And decompose slowly, so you don’t have to add them as often as some other top dressings.
 Plus, they feed soil microbes.
 Then they release nutrients into the soil as they break down.

 No. Beauty bark is made only from bark.
 Arborist chips come from all parts of a tree, including some bark.